mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 - Made the UI more consistent.
 Setting preferences and streams is still pretty bad though.
-- Just in as of 11:49 eastern US time on May 19th, tiny dynamically generated tiny spectrograms.
+- Just in as of 11:49 eastern US time on May 19th, dynamically generated tiny spectrograms.
 So neat.

 # BirdCAGE
 BirdCAGE is an application for monitoring the bird songs in audio streams.
 Security cameras often provide